mongodb/specifications/source/crud/crud.rst

   However, it might be that a driver needs to expose read concern to a user per operation for various reasons.
 As noted before, it is permitted to specify this, along with other driver-specific options, in some alternative way.

 Q: Where is write concern?
   Write concern is about indicating how writes are acknowledged.
 Since all operations defined in this specification are performed on a collection, it's uncommon that two different write operations on the same collection would use a different write concern, potentially causing mismatched and out-of-sync data.
 As such, the most natural place to indicate write concern is on the client, the database, or the collection itself and not the operations within it.
+See the `Read/Write Concern specification </source/read-write-concern/read-write-concern.rst>`_ for the API of constructing a read/write concern and associated API.

   However, it might be that a driver needs to expose write concern to a user per operation for various reasons.
 As noted before, it is permitted to specify this, along with other driver-specific options, in some alternative way.